kristiankyvik/kristiankyvik.com/content/posts/colombia.md

 draft: false
 ---

+A collection of tips for people visiting Colombia. [^1]

+[^1]: Thanks Jaime for all the suggestions!

 **Bogota**

-- Climb up to Montserrate and admire the gloomy landscape of a massive city.
+- Climb up to Montserrate and admire the gloomy landscape of this massive urban jungle.

-- City center (La Candelaria): Discover where everything began at the capital of the old Nueva Granada Kingdom.
+- City centre (La Candelaria): Discover where everything began at the capital of the old Nueva Granada Kingdom.
 During your walk go to Plaza Bolivar, Chorro de quevedo,  Museo del Oro and la Puerta Falsa for the best *ajiaco* in town.

 - Gold Museum: the *Museo del Oro* is one of its kind, admire all the gold pieces will help you to understand the legend of El Dorado as well the aboriginal prehispanic cultured such as the Muisca, Tayrona or Pijao.

-- Take a graffity tour: its worth it due to all the artistic painting all around the city
+- Take a graffiti tour: its worth it due to all the artistic painting all around the city.

+- Zona G: neighbourhood where you will find English houses following the Tudor style in the Chapinero area.

+- Leo Cocina y Cava: A michelin restaurant from the best Latin American chef Leonor Espinoza.

 - Enjoy nightlife like a Rolo (*bogotano*): there is no place like Bogota to party like Andres Carne de Res (the one in Chia is better than the one in Bogotá centre).

 **Near Bogota:**